statguy42/weather-tk/README.md

 - ~~Add daily forecast for 7 days~~ (done)
 - Add hourly forecast for 24 hours
 - Add searched location history
+- Probably change how icons are cached
+- Maybe add theme support

 ## Contribution
 This project is open to suggestions and pull requests.